 The Alhambra has long been on my list of places to visit and this rekindled my desire.
 I want to wander through those tiled halls.
 It directly inspired Lord Leighton, who had part of his house built to reflect its grandeur.
 You can see it, it’s call Leighton House in Kensington High Street and is well worth a visit.
 Underneath is its inspiration: designs for the room and the detail you can see in said room.

 There was one actual carpet (above) and it is beautiful.
-A rich red with intricate detail of people, bopping around in various ways.
-It is difficult to imagine this being walked on, or even on the floor so it maybe that it was hung on a wall.
+A rich red with intricate detail of people bopping around in various ways.
+It is difficult to imagine this being walked on or even on the floor, so it may be that it was hung on a wall.
 I spent some time peering through its finely wrought details.